apache/drill/_docs/configure-drill/configuration-options/030-planning-and-exececution-options.md

 	2008-02-23 12:23:34.00

-##Limiting the Number of Rows Returned for Result Sets
+##Setting an Auto Limit on the Number of Rows Returned for Result Sets
 The `exec.query.max_rows` option, introduced in Drill 1.16, automatically limits the number of rows that Drill returns from a result set.
 When you configure a limit, the limit is automatically applied by Drill when you run a query.
 You do not need to include the LIMIT clause.
 Configuring a limit on results reduces the amount of processing and streaming work for the web server when using the Drill WEb UI.

 The default setting for `exec.query.max_rows` is 0, which indicates no limit; queries will return all results.
 An administrator can modify the exec.query.max_rows setting at the system level (setting persists across restarts) from the Options page in the Drill Web UI or using the ALTER SYSTEM command.
 Alternatively, the option can be set at the session level (valid for a user session only) using the SET command or from SQLLine.